-The majority of GISTs develop for no known reason, called sporadic.
-Doctors are rarely able to find a specific risk factor for patients diagnosed with GIST, other than the hereditary syndromes discussed below.
+The majority of GISTs develop sporadically, which means for no known reason.
+Doctors are rarely able to find a specific risk factor for people diagnosed with a GIST, other than the hereditary syndromes discussed below.
 However, the following factors may raise a person’s risk for developing a GIST:

-Family history.
-GIST rarely runs in families, and having a family member with GIST does not always increase your risk of developing the disease.
-Hereditary syndromes that can increase the risk of GIST include neurofibromatosis Type 1 (NF1) and Carney-Stratakis dyad.
+Genetic syndromes.
+GIST rarely runs in families, and having a family member with a GIST usually does not increase your risk of developing the disease.
+However, hereditary syndromes that can increase the risk of GIST include neurofibromatosis type 1 (NF1) and Carney-Stratakis dyad.
 A syndrome that is not hereditary called Carney triad may also increase the risk of GIST.

 Because no non-hereditary, preventable risk factors have been found, there is no good way to prevent GIST.